MMBarbee/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a representation of all the html elements present on a page and how they relate to each other.
+It provides programmers an interface that allows them to manipulate those elements and make live changes.

 2. What is an event?

+An event includes all the activities a user can perform on a webpage that is tracked by the browser such as clicking, scrolling, and navigating your mouse around the page.

 3. What is an event listener?

+An event listener is a method applied to an element on the page.
+Once the user interacts with an element in a specified way, clicking for example, a function is invoked.

 4. Why would we convert a NodeList into an Array?

+When you convert a nodelist into an array it allows you to access and use array methods that you otherwise would not be able to perfom becaues the DOM is not javascript native

 5. What is a component?

+Components are sections of a page that can be reused to help maintain DRY coding and increase efficiency.

 ### Git Set up